 I started my career in a fairly traditional PR agency (think writing press releases and pitching media – that sort of thing) before transitioning into the growing field of online reputation management, and that has given me a lot of perspective on both industries.
 While they differ greatly in how they go about putting a client’s best foot forward, I have learned one thing – both disciplines can fit together to accomplish their goals.
-In fact, our ORM team partners with a number of PR agencies and publicists to help fill in the gaps that traditional media relations or crisis communications strategies might miss.
+In fact, our online reputation management agency partners with a number of PR agencies and publicists to help fill in the gaps that traditional media relations or crisis communications strategies might miss.

 It has proved to be a mutually beneficial arrangement.
 Having worked on both sides of the aisle, here’s what I’ve recognized as the items one industry can learn from the other.

 Crisis Management is a Short-Term Solution

 There is absolutely value in hiring an experienced publicist or PR agency to control messaging during or shortly after a brand crisis.
 Alternatively, ORM is most often brought in to help clean up the residual search result damage that may remain several weeks or months after public outrage has died down.
 Even if a crisis is navigated perfectly, negative publicity or review sites spammed with hearsay and rumors might still outrank a brand’s own content.
 When pitching stories to media might not be enough, bringing on an ORM team for search results or online reviews improvement might be the way to go.

 The Press Release is Not Dead